yugabyte/yugabyte-db/docs/content/latest/api/ycql/type_collection.md

 ---
-title: MAP, SET, LIST
+title: Collection data types (MAP, LIST, and SET) [YSQL]
+headerTitle: Collection data types (MAP, LIST, and SET)
+linkTitle: Collection
 summary: MAP, SET and LIST types
-headerTitle: Collection Types
-description: Collection data types are used to specify columns for data objects that can contain more than one value.
+description: Use collection data types to specify columns for data objects that can contain more than one value.
 menu:
   latest:
     parent: api-cassandra